kitconcept/kitconcept.solr/README.md

 ./bin/tox -e test -- -k TestEndpointEncoding -x --pdb
 ```

+## Remark about testing and configuration

+The package configuration (and the test setup) is quite complex, and especially for testing the highlighting, multiple steps must be present in the configuration.
+If some of this is missing, the tests will fail, leading to hard debugging.

+The highlighting is by default based on the `body_text` index which this package via an indexer.
+So first, the zcml must be loaded.
+But also worth noting that the `plone.volto` package must be loaded, if not then the `IBlocks` behavior is not active, and although the index is added, the indexer will not be called.
+As a consequence, the body_

+This is why `volto-solr` is referred from both `metadata.xml` and `dependencies.zcml` in this package.
+If any of this would be missing, the highlighting would fail.

+In an application that uses the `kitconcept.solr` package, loading its zcml and its default profile would be sufficient, because `kitconcept.solr` will pull in the behavior from `plone.volto` and the indexer from `collective.solr`, as needed.

 ## Credits

 The development of this add-on has been kindly sponsored by [German Aerospace Center (DLR)](https://www.dlr.de) and [Forschungszentrum Jülich](https://www.fz-juelich.de).